Lucas-Tito/Balance_Manager_App/README.md

 + recycleView need to implement a list view in recycleViewItem (for only one date by day is showed).
 + need to implement delete transaction.
 + janky abstract class (Transactions).
++ Edit Expense/Income aren't using editExpense/Income methods from their respectives DAOs.

 #### Minor Issues